kosen14s/transfer_tweet_to_slack/README.md

 # transfer_tweet_to_slack

-This is a slack bot which posts every tweet having specific words, on slack channel.
+A simple slack bot which picks up tweets posted on twitter.

+This bot picks up every tweet which has specific words, and post them on a slack channel.
 This bot is purely written in Golang.

 ## Build